luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

         var node = .parent
         while node
           node = node.parent
-          indent += '  '
+          indent = '#{indent}  ' //add 2 spaces
         return indent

-    #ifdef TARGET_C

-#### helper method callOnSubTree(dispatcher:function)
-        dispatcher.call this //call method dispatcher on this instance if .children
-            for each child in .children
-                child.callOnSubTree dispatcher // call on all children and children's children

-    #else

-#### helper method callOnSubTree(methodName,classFilter) # recursive
+#### helper method callOnSubTree(methodSymbol,excludeClass) # recursive

-This is instance has the method, call it
+This is instance has the method, call the method on the instance

-      if this has property methodName, this[methodName]()
+      if this.tryGetMethod(methodSymbol) into var theFunction, theFunction.call(this)

-      if classFilter and this is instance of classFilter, return #do not recurse on filtered's childs
+      if excludeClass and this is instance of excludeClass, return #do not recurse on filtered's childs

 recurse on this properties and Arrays (exclude 'parent' and 'importedModule')

-      for each own property name in this where name not in ['parent','importedModule','requireCallNodes','exportDefault']
+      for each property name,value in this
+        where name not in ['parent','importedModule','requireCallNodes','exportDefault']

-              if this[name] instance of ASTBase
+            if value instance of ASTBase
+                declare value:ASTBase
-                  this[name].callOnSubTree methodName,classFilter #recurse
+                value.callOnSubTree methodSymbol,excludeClass #recurse

-              else if this[name] instance of Array
+            else if value instance of Array
+                declare value:array
-                  for each item in this[name] where item instance of ASTBase declare item:ASTBase
+                for each item in value where item instance of ASTBase declare item:ASTBase
-                    item.callOnSubTree methodName,classFilter
+                    item.callOnSubTree methodSymbol,excludeClass
       end for

-    #endif

 #### helper method getRootNode()

 **getRootNode** method moves up in the AST up to the node holding the global scope ("root").